The program information below is valid for the winter 2021 term (January 1, 2021 - April 30, 2021).

 - Successful completion of a four-year Honours Bachelor's degree (or equivalent) with a minimum 75% average.
 The Bachelor's degree will normally be in a field relevant to public health.

-- Students must submit a personal essay of no more than 500 words explaining the education, work and life experiences 1) that have brought them to the decision to apply to the MPH program; and 2) how the MPH will help them in their future career.
+- Students must submit a personal essay of no more than 500 words explaining the education and work experiences 1) that have brought them to the decision to apply to the MPH program; and 2) how the MPH will help them in their future career.

-- Normally, students will have prior work experience in a public health setting, either through full or part-time employment or through co-operative work terms as an undergraduate (volunteer experience is applicable).
+- Ideally, students will have prior work experience in a public health setting.
+Co-operative work terms and/or volunteer experience are acceptable.

 - Students must have a suitable background in statistics to meet prerequisite standards for all graduate level courses, before beginning coursework.
 An undergraduate course in statistical methods completed within the past five years with a minimum grade of 75% is required.
 Exceptions to this requirement may be made on occasion by admission committees considering student background and demonstrated analytic abilities.